nshelton/csma_302_1/README.md

 3. Late projects will lose 10% every 24 hours they are late, after 72 hours the work gets an F.

 4. Obviously plagarism will not be tolerated, there are a small number of students so I can read all your code.
 Because it is on git it's obvious if you copied some else's.
-If youo copoy cde without citing the source in a coomment, this will be considered plagarism.
+If you copy code without citing the source in a comment, this will be considered plagarism.